ewasilly/ProjectMProg/README.md

-a copyright notice which states who actually owns the rights to the materials in the repository (probably only you)

 The README.md should also acknowledge sources of external code, images and other materials that are in the repository but not created by yourself.
 Make sure that it is clear which directories are copyrighted by different creators.